Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

-In the two- and three-band models discussed above, the bands involved share the same polarization.
-From the perspective of perturbation theory, the interaction between bands with small energy spacing plays a significant role, particularly at the degenerate points of the energy bands.
-As discussed at the beginning of section~\ref{sec:FW-BIC}, a three-band model suffices to capture the known features of BICs along the high-symmetry lines of the BZ.
-The bulk Bloch waves forming these BICs possess the same polarization; thus, degeneracies arising from polarization are not involved.
+In the two- and three-band models discussed above, the bands involved share the same polarisation.
+From the perspective of the perturbation theory, the interaction between bands with a small energy spacing plays a significant role, particularly at the degenerate points of the energy bands.
+As discussed at the beginning of section~\ref{sec:FW-BIC}, a three-band model is sufficient to capture the known features of the BICs along the high-symmetry lines of the BZ.
+The bulk Bloch waves forming these BICs possess the same polarisation; thus, degeneracies arising from polarisation do not occur.

 In 2D structures, the energy bands form surfaces in the $(\textbf{k}_{||}, \omega)$ space.
-The intersection of two such bands typically results in a line, while three bands can intersect at a point.
+The intersection of two such bands typically results in a line, whereas three bands can intersect at a point.
 Intersections involving more than three bands are extremely rare.
-The number ``three" in the three-band model originates from the co-dimension of a point (i.e., zero-dimensional).
-However, the situation becomes more complicated when the polarization degree of freedom is introduced, as it leads to a new kind of degeneracy.
+The number `three' in the three-band model originates from the co-dimension of a point (i.e. zero-dimensional).
+However, the situation becomes more complicated when the polarisation degree of freedom is introduced, as it leads to a new kind of degeneracy.

-In the cases considered above, although Bloch waves with orthogonal polarizations do not interact along high-symmetry lines, they do interact away from these lines.
-This interaction is also the reason why the far-field radiation of the leaky mode cannot be treated as linearly polarized~\cite{zhen2014topological}.
-To incorporate polarization effects, we consider vector waves instead of scalar waves from the outset.
-The formalism should therefore be adapted to include all polarization states.
-EM waves, as transverse waves, exhibit a two-fold degeneracy in isotropic and homogeneous media, corresponding to the so-called \textit{s}- and \textit{p}-polarizations.
+In the cases considered above, although Bloch waves with orthogonal polarisations do not interact along high-symmetry lines, they do interact away from these lines.
+This interaction is also the reason why the far-field radiation of the leaky mode cannot be treated as linearly polarised~\cite{zhen2014topological}.
+To incorporate polarisation effects, we consider vector waves instead of scalar waves from the outset.
+The formalism should therefore be adapted to include all polarisation states.
+EM waves, as transverse waves, exhibit a twofold degeneracy in isotropic and homogeneous media, corresponding to the so-called \textit{s}- and \textit{p}-polarisations.
 These two eigenstates are orthogonal and can be treated independently as scalar waves within their respective eigenspaces.
-However, such degeneracy is lifted in periodic media.
+However, such degeneracy is eliminated in periodic media.